yatesconsulting/gamCreate4Chromebooks/README.md

 Running the Program

 - copy codesExample.xlsx to codes.xls and edit to meet your needs
-- Save inventory xls* file(s) in the same directory with code
+- Save inventory xls* file(s) in the same directory with code, School initials must be present in filename
-- run Python code, hit enter when asked
+- CMD in same directory as code, "python gamCreate.py", and hit enter when asked

 gamCreate4Chromebooks.py logic